 Sculpture to me is as much a visual pleasure as is it is a tactile experience.

-Ana first studied sculpture in Sao Paolo, at the Fundação Armando Alvares Penteado.
-It was in art school while studying sculpture, that Ana first began designing jewelry and exploring ways that she could make pieces that could be molded directly to the body.
+Ana first studied Fine Arts specializing in sculpture in São Paulo, at the Fundação Armando Alvares Penteado.
+It was in art school that she first began designing and molding pieces on body parts.
 It was also then that Ana first began to think critically about sculpture, more precisely about the ways that she could make pieces that spoke directly to the body.

-She began her inquiry in New York, attaining degrees at GIA (the Gemological Institute of America) and Parsons, before travelling to London to study at Central Saint Martins.
-It was only after completing her studies that Ana returned to Sao Paolo to establish her studio in earnest.
+She began her inquiry in New York, attaining degrees at GIA (the Gemological Institute of America) and Parsons, before traveling to London to study at Central Saint Martins.
 Her background and love of sculpture would now play heavily in her favor, allowing her a richer understanding of the creative possibilities that weren’t being explored in jewelry design.

 Ana Khouri imprints her unmistakable signature style in sharp designs when creating jewelry.

 For Khouri, designing jewelry is an art; it is about the myriad ways that a piece can take shape on the wearer, and the balance the work creates with the body.
-She focuses on limited edition pieces that look to the work of Calder, Serra and Bourgeois for guidance.
+She focuses on limited edition pieces.
 Her approach is borne of the belief that jewelry, more than any other item, has the ability to create deep connection with the wearer.
 Another Khouri tenet is an insistence on bringing fine jewelry into the twenty-first century, so that women can appreciate wearing it without the requisite hauteur it once held.
-Her namesake line, which started in 2006 has grown steadily ever since, drawing the allegiance of a long list of likeminded women and, in the process, brought jewelry design a giant leap forward.
+This attitude has formed a steady drumbeat under her ascent over the last few years.
+Her New York based namesake line which she launched in 2013 - after making her first piece in 2002 - has grown steadily ever since drawing the allegiance of a long list of likeminded women and, in the process, brought jewelry design a giant leap forward.